cmuparlay/Cluster-BFS/README.md

 git clone --recurse-submodules https://github.com/abseil/abseil-cpp.git
 ```

-You can simply run `python3 RunAll.py` to reproduce the experiments.
-If you want to run our server, you can change the 6th line in `scripts/graph.py` to `GRAPH_DIR="/data/graphs/bin"` to avoid download graphs but using the ones stored in our server.
+You can simply run `./scripts/RunAll.sh` to reproduce the experiments.
+If you want to run our server, you can comment the 6th line in `scripts/graph.py` and uncomment the 7th line to avoid download graphs but using the ones stored in our server.
 Or you can run scripts step by step as follows.
 #### Step Zero: Download Graphs and Compile the code
 - Download the all graphs to `./data`
   ``` python3 scripts/download.py```